 How to Sync iPhone Photos to iPad with iTunes

-1. When syncing photos from iPhone to iPad with iTunes, only Camera Roll photos can be transferred.
-Also, iTunes will erase the existing photos in Photo Library when you sync photos from iPhone to iPad.
+1. When syncing photos from iPhone to iPad with iTunes, ONLY Camera Roll photos can be transferred.
+Also, iTunes will erase the existing photos in Photo Library when you sync iPhone photos with iPad.

-2. If you have enabled iCloud Photo Library on your iPhone, then you will get a window and say: “iCloud Photos is On.
+2. If you have enabled iCloud Photo Library on your iPhone, you’ll see a popup menu saying, “iCloud Photos is On.
 XXX can access photos in iCloud.
 Photos can be downloaded to your device via Wi-Fi or cellular network” when you transferring photos with iTunes.
 If you still want to finish the sync process via iTunes, you have to turn off iCloud Photo Library on your iPhone.
 But you must clear that once you turn off iCloud Photo Library on your device, all the photos stored in iCloud but not on your device will be wiped.

-Above all, if you want to keep all your photos safe, move to Part 3 to learn a simple & reliable way to directly sync photos from iPhone to iPad with no data loss.
+Above all, if you want to keep all your photos safe, move to Part 1 to learn how to share photos between iPhone and iPad directly, more importantly, with no data loss.

 As you can see, it is easy enough to sync iPhone photos with iPad with AnyTrans for iOS. xcept transferring photos, AnyTrans for iOS also features you the ability to manage photos on your device to keep them organized by removing, renaming, editing, deleting, etc. More than anything, except photos, many other iOS contents also are in the supportable range, such as music, notes, contacts, messages, calendar, apps, etc. Click here to download AnyTrans for iOS to start a free trial >